Evaluation Management

 This focuses on the punctuality and scheduling discipline of the evaluation process, specifically measuring the percentage of evaluations completed within their designated timeframes.
 This assesses the effectiveness of evaluation planning and execution at the Country Office level.

-The target for the year is typically set in ERC by 31st December of that year.
-So from January 1st to March 31st, we score based on the previous year's achievement of the target.
-From April 1st to March 31st of the following year, we score based on the current year's achievement of the target.
+Until January 31, the score is based on the previous year’s achievement of the target.
+From February 1 to January 31 of the following year, we score based on the current year’s achievement of the target.

 Statuses